COP28

 COP stands for 'Conference of the Parties', which are regular United Nations (UN) conferences on its different conventions (written legal agreements between countries and the UN).

-Want to know what's going on at COP28?
+Want to know what happened at COP28?

-We'll be putting together bitesize video updates from the negotiations in Dubai - helping to explain these complex discussions in an easily digestible way!
+We put together bitesize video updates from the negotiations in Dubai - helping to explain these complex discussions in an easily digestible way!

 A potted history